-While pre-cuts can be big timesavers, and it’s fun to get a piece of every fabric in a pretty fabric line, they’re more expansive than yardage (see cost comparisons here).
+While pre-cuts can be big timesavers, and it’s fun to get a piece of every fabric in a pretty fabric line, they’re considerably more expensive than the same amount of yardage (see cost comparisons here).
 It pays to make your own (learn how here).

 Bluprint (formerly Craftsy) offers an impressive array of high-quality quilting classes (learn more here).
-Watch for them to go on sale.
+While they’re reasonably priced, they often go on sale so watch for that.

 Recycling has been part of the quilt world for generations.
 Consider using sheets for backing, jeans, shirts and other pieces of old clothing for patchwork and more.

 Save money on tools and other supplies by repurposing items found at the dollar store, in the hardware aisle, at thrift stores and elsewhere.
 Often you’ll find items that work just as well as those designed specifically for sewing but at much lower cost.
 You’ll find some great ideas in our article “10 Quilting Tools and Hacks from the Dollar Store.”

 These are just a few suggestions to get you started.
 There are many more money-saving tips in the following articles.
 It’s worth your time to look through them all.

 - “How to Quilt on a Budget” by Leslie from The Seasoned Homemaker.